 He was asked about that in the GQ interview.

-He was asked about the criticism he got.
+He's asked about the criticism he got.

-And the reporter said clearly it was racist, right?
+And the reporter said, clearly it was racist, right?

-And clearly you got the criticism because you're black quarterback, and Cam Newton said, no, no, man.
+And clearly that you got the criticism because you're a black quarterback.

 We're so far beyond that.